Pay attention to the dreams

 This largely untapped aspect of the Spirit-filled life came home to us in three current events involving our congregation.
 We will tell you the stories and let you be the judge.

-Last year our young people led a candlelight service on the Sunday before Christmas that featured the lighting, snuffing, and relighting of numerous candles to various Bible readings highlighting the history of redemption.
+During the series on Angels, the youth in our congregation led a candlelight service on the Sunday before Christmas that featured the lighting, snuffing, and relighting of numerous candles to various Bible readings highlighting the history of redemption (i.e. Lessons and Carols).
 We sat under long bolts of sky-blue fabric suspended in billowing waves from the ceiling, featuring huge angels at the entrance and the pulpit area of our sanctuary.
 A mother and her teenaged daughter who were visiting from another town attended the service.
 Several weeks later the mother wrote this: "On the way home my daughter asked me if I had seen the angels.
 I said yes, someone had been extremely creative in decorating the church.
 She rather impatiently said, 'Not those angels—the real ones.'
 I asked her what they looked like.
 She said they were very big, very beautiful, and very radiant.
 How many?
 Lots and lots.
 Where were they?
-A double row down the center aisle and two single rows to either side around the perimeter of the seated area.
+A double row down the center aisle and two single rows to either side around the perimeter of the seated area."

 "Do we believe her?
 Yes.
 She's not the type to make up a story like this; she doesn't even like to talk about it.
 The answers are the same every time, and she's actually very matter-of-fact about it.
 She doesn't care if people don't believe it.
 She knows what she saw and she believes it.
 Isn't that amazing!"